fckapl/fckapl/README.md

 Ok, at this point you recognize: I can't use the Google playstore.
 But: There are a lot of Appstores out there.

 10. Go to [F-Droid](https://f-droid.org) store and load the app.
-F-Droid hat 'only' full OSS licensed apps.
-Start the App and load "Aurora", that's a store which uses The Google playstore as the backend.
+F-Droid has 'only' full OSS licensed apps.
+Start the App and load "Aurora", that's a store which uses the Google playstore as the backend.
 First you have to decide whether you want to buy or being anonymous.
 After that you have the full functionality of the playstore, except that you can't buy anything if you choose anonymous mode.

 If you want push notifications you must first register with google in the MicroG Settings, and AFTERWARDS install the apps.
 But: Life is easier without push notifications.
 Check it out.